Candlin & Mynard ePublishing: encouraging, exploring, enabling

 Teaching English to Young Learners Series

 Annamaria Pinter is an Associate Professor at the Centre for Applied Linguistics at the University of Warwick, UK.
 She lectures at MA and EdD levels and supervises theses in the area of teaching languages to children.
 Her particular interests include task based learning, socio-cultural theory and materials design.
 She has been involved in teacher development programmes both at Warwick and overseas.
 She has published widely in the area of teaching English to young learners.
-She is the author of Teaching Young Language Learners Oxford Handbooks for Language Teachers, Oxford University Press (2006) and Children Learning Second Languages, Palgrave Macmillan (2011).
+She is the author of Teaching Young Language Learners Oxford Handbooks for Language Teachers, Oxford University Press (2017, 2nd ed.) and Children Learning Second Languages, Palgrave Macmillan (2011).

 About the Series